SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Number of timesteps between each output of particles trajectories, **or** a :ref:`time selection <TimeSelections>`.
   If non-zero, the particles positions will be tracked and written in a file named ``TrackParticles_abc.h5`` (where ``abc`` is :py:data:`species_type`).

-.. py:data:: track_ordered

-  :default: False

-  If ``True``, tracked particles will be sorted by their ID at run-time.
-This can be very slow.
-If ``False``, the sorting will occur at post-processing.
-Again, this may be slow, but better for most simulations.

 .. py:data:: track_flush_every